BenHall-7/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Express is a lightweight framework built around node.js' http library.
+It provides routing and middleware support for extended functionality.

 - [ ] Describe Middleware?

+  Middleware is any code that acts on a request before some main action.
+It allows for validation of data, security improvements, and utilization of DRY code practice.

 - [ ] Describe a Resource?

+  A resource is best described as any section of data managed by a database, or a particular aspect of a dataset.
+It is often best advised to base router paths on resources, and let the exact behavior be dependent on the HTTP request method.

 - [ ] What can the API return to help clients know if a request was successful?

+  In the header of an API response, the status is used to tell in what way the action failed or succeeded

 - [ ] How can we partition our application into sub-applications?

+  With express routers we have a way to separate request paths into separate files/folders.

 ## Minimum Viable Product